jblotus/explosivewebsprogramming/source/_posts/2011-06-21-protect-your-career-with-these-5-web-development-technologies.md

 ## **5. Responsive Web Design**

 HTML5?
 CSS3?
 Old news.
 The biggest idea taking hold in the front end development world is called Responsive Web Design.
-The key takeaway from this concept is the fact that you shouldn&#8217;t be making separate layouts for difference viewport sizes, but rather, you should be laying out your content in such a way that you site will reflow content appropriately.
+The key takeaway from this concept is the fact that you shouldn't be making separate layouts for difference viewport sizes, but rather, you should be laying out your content in such a way that you site will reflow content appropriately.
 In other words screen size, or rather browser window size should be the main determining factor in your layout, not device detection.
 This is a huge deviation from the current state of affiars, where mobile sites are being devloped as near seperate entities, and standard websites are hit or miss on a small screen.

 **Getting started with Responsive Web Design**